Funding round now open

 Do we need to account for funds received?

-Yes, you will need to fill out two accountability reports over the period (approx 12 months).
+Yes, you will need to fill out two accountability reports over the period (approximately 12 months).
 The templates will be provided.

-First accountability report is due early February, 2021 (Six-month report)
+First accountability report is due early February, 2022 - the six month report.

-This Accountability Report will cover what was delivered, its results and grant expenditure up to 31 December 2020.
+This Accountability Report will cover what was delivered, Its results and grant expenditure up to 31 December 2021.

-Second and final accountability report is due July 2021 (Year-end report).
+Second and final accountability report is due July 2022 - the year end report.

 What do we need to do if our grant is approved?